ninenines/erlang.mk/README.md

 `EUNIT_OPTS` can be used to specify EUnit-specific options (e.g. `verbose`) that will be used when calling `eunit:test/2`.
-This configuration parameter defaults to `verbose`.
+This configuration parameter is empty by default..
 Note that EUnit options are specified as a comma-separated list of options.

 Relx plugin
 -----------